How to Come Up with an Effective Lighting Plan for your Garden.

 While choosing lighting fixtures for your garden, take into account the functionality and mood the light will provide.
 It would also be helpful to think about how a particular light will blend in with the overall décor, as well as other lights near it.
 Let's take a look at three lighting options suitable for any garden.

-1. Spotlights like Ankur's YTS Track Spot can be used to draw the eye to particular waterfalls, fountains or other outdoor features in your garden.
+- Spotlights like Ankur's YTS Track Spot can be used to draw the eye to particular waterfalls, fountains, or other outdoor features in your garden.
 Multiple spotlights differing in intensity and tone are available, so you can make the right choice depending on the mood you're looking to set.

-A good lighting scheme for your garden will incorporate all elements including functionality, safety and ambience.
+A good lighting scheme for your garden will incorporate all elements, including functionality, safety, and ambiance.
 So bear the above tips in mind and transform your outdoor landscape effortlessly!